rapidsai/legate-boost/docs/source/Legate_Boost.rst

 - Population and household count
 - Latitude and longitude

-The target variable is the **median house value** in that block group.
+The target variable is the median house value in that block group.
 This dataset is often used to illustrate regression techniques and assess predictive performance on real-world tabular data.

 About this implementation
 -------------------------

-The following code creates a Legate Boost regression model using LBRegressor, which trains a gradient boosting model optimized for multi-GPU and multi-node environments.
+The following code creates a ``Legate Boost`` regression model using ``LBRegressor``, which trains a gradient boosting model optimized for multi-GPU and multi-node environments.
 The model is configured to use 100 boosting rounds (n_estimators=100), with each round adding a decision tree (lb.models.Tree) limited to a maximum depth of 5.
-The loss function is set to "squared_error", suitable for regression tasks as it minimizes mean squared error.
+The loss function is set to squared_error, suitable for regression tasks as it minimizes mean squared error.
 A learning_rate of 0.1 controls how much each tree contributes to the final prediction, balancing speed and stability.
 The verbose=True flag enables logging during training,